Camino Primitivo

 Camino from Oviedo to Lugo

-Oviedo is the starting point of the Camino Primitivo but this was also a route traditionally followed by pilgrims from further afield in Northern Spain and Europe.
-The route crosses the Cantabrian Mountains giving walkers outstanding views of the Picos de Europa and passes quaint mountain villages in Asturias and Galicia.
+Oviedo is the starting point of the Camino Primitivo, but pilgrims from further afield in Northern Spain and Europe traditionally followed this route.
+The route crosses the Cantabrian Mountains, giving walkers outstanding views of the Picos de Europa, and passes quaint mountain villages in Asturias and Galicia.

 Camino from Lugo to Santiago

-Camino Primitivo continues from Lugo towards Santiago de Compostela through peaceful forests and farmland, joining the final stretch of the Camino Frances in the lively town of Melide where you should try Galicia’s most classic dish: octopus.
+Camino Primitivo continues from Lugo towards Santiago de Compostela through peaceful forests and farmland, joining the final stretch of the Camino Francés in the lively town of Melide, where you should try Galicia’s most classic dish: Pulpo a la Gallega.
 The city of Lugo is one of the highlights of this Camino route.
-Lugo’s old town is nested inside the only fully preserved Roman wall in Spain, an impressive UNESCO World Heritage site.
+Lugo’s old town is nested inside Spain’s only fully preserved Roman wall, an impressive UNESCO World Heritage site.

 History Of The Camino Primitivo

-King Alphonse II, the Chaste, played an important role in establishing that the remains unearthed in Compostela belonged indeed to the Apostle Saint James.
-He also sponsored the building of the first basilica in the city and promoted the establishment of the early cult to Saint James.
+King Alphonse II, the Chaste, played an essential role in establishing that the remains unearthed in Compostela belonged to the Apostle St James.
+He also sponsored building the first basilica in the city and promoted the establishment of the early cult to St James.

-The Camino Primitivo was probably a safe and well-traveled route until the present-day Camion Frances from León, the new capital of the kingdom, consolidated its position as the major Camino route in the late 10th century.
-Nonetheless, the Oviedo route to Santiago remained a popular alternative, due particularly to the spiritual value of the magnificent collection of relics at the cathedral of San Salvador de Oviedo and the basilica of Lugo with its permanent exhibition of the Holy Sacrament.
+The Camino Primitivo was probably a safe and well-traveled route until the present-day Camion Francés from León, the kingdom’s new capital, consolidated its position as the major Camino route in the late 10th century.
+Nonetheless, the Oviedo route to Santiago remained a popular alternative, due particularly to the spiritual value of the magnificent collection of relics at the cathedral of San Salvador de Oviedo and the Basilica of Lugo with its permanent exhibition of the Holy Sacrament.

-The many hospitals set up along the way bear witness to the importance of this route, especially those in remote spots high up in the mountains.
-They served a fundamental purpose: attending to the pilgrim, who, in the region of A Fonsagrada, was forced to cross areas of breathtaking beauty yet also represented an arduous challenge for the most part of the year, with snowstorms, strong winds, and treacherous paths.
+The many hospitals set up along the way, especially those in remote spots high up in the mountains, bear witness to the importance of this route.
+They served a fundamental purpose: attending to the pilgrim, who, in the region of A Fonsagrada, was forced to cross areas of breathtaking beauty yet also represented an arduous challenge for most of the year, with snowstorms, strong winds, and treacherous paths.

 Join Our Newsletter